Why World Gorilla Day?

 2017 was the inaugural year for World Gorilla Day and it also marked the fiftieth anniversary of Karisoke Research Center, operated by The Dian Fossey Gorilla Fund International (DFGFI).
 Established by Dian Fossey, Karisoke is the longest running gorilla field study site dedicated to the conservation, protection, and study of gorillas and their habitats in Africa.
 There are many great organizations and individuals dedicated to fighting for their survival, but greater awareness and investment are essential to gaining ground for gorillas.
 World Gorilla Day strives to be a rallying point for bolstering appreciation and action for these great apes.

 As we mark our fourth anniversary of World Gorilla Day, we have much to celebrate as a community.
-The global mobile phone recycling challenge, “Gorillas on the Line…Answer the Call” came to a close on April 30, 2019.
+Last year’s global mobile phone recycling challenge, “Gorillas on the Line…Answer the Call” came to a close on April 30, 2019.
 Twenty-two zoo and aquarium partners collectively hosted the challenge, recruiting schools and organizations within their local region to join the campaign.
 In total, the message reached more than 260,000 people, 56 groups across the country participated and collected 12,486 old mobile phones, and raised $6,055 to save gorillas in the wild!
 The 2019 challenge far surpassed the goals of engaging 10,000 people in collecting 10,000 cell phones.
 This community engagement initiative was created by the Association of Zoos and Aquarium (AZA) Gorilla Species Survival Plan education advisory team to raise awareness about cell phone recycling and its benefits to gorilla conservation.
-The challenge, which kicked off in February took place over the span of three months and involved students, teachers, parents, zoo staff, and many others in collecting old handheld electronics to be recycled in the name of gorilla conservation.
-As we kick-off World Gorilla Day 2020, we invite all to answer the call for gorillas and participate in the 2020 mobile phone recycling challenge.
-Recruit local schools and businesses now using the Gorillas on the Line Recruitment.

 - Make a donation to support gorilla conservation.